Marketing for Event Promotion

 Whether your ideal attendees are local residents, out-of-town visitors, families or nightlife-loving Millennials, you need a highly visual advertising campaign showing how memorable your event will be.
 Whether you need to bring 50,000 people to the county fair or just a few hundred to your small shop’s holiday bazaar, here are a few ways, including some pro tips, to ensure your event is the place to be.

-TELEVISION ADVERTISING: GREAT BAND FOR YOUR (NOT-THAT-BIG) BUCK
+1. TELEVISION ADVERTISING: GREAT BANG FOR YOUR (NOT-THAT-BIG) BUCK

 No other medium has television’s ability to convey the sights, sounds and excitement of your event.
 No other medium reaches as many people, either — even Millennials spend 66% of all media time watching TV2.
 And primetime ads are within your reach: Did you know that airing a commercial on a cable network can cost as little as a tank of gas?